svmszcck/adesso-challenge/README.md

 - UI could be improved if I had more time.

 - More test coverage could be better for unit tests.
 Besides that E2E tests would be really nice.
 E2E tests are very useful to test the real user behaviour.

+- There is a bug regarding settings the initial route with expo router's file based routing system.
+That's why I have used a workaround, more details here: https://github.com/expo/router/issues/723

 **Some Screenshots:**